Savvythelegend/PGDocs/docs/postgresql_conf.md

 potential risks associated with this command.
 To enable the use of `ALTER SYSTEM`, you can explicitly set `.spec.postgresql.enableAlterSystem` to `true`.

-!!!
-Warning
+:::warning
 Proceed with caution when utilizing `ALTER SYSTEM`.
-This command operates directly on the connected instance and does not undergo replication.
+This command operates
+    directly on the connected instance and does not undergo replication.
     CloudNativePG assumes responsibility for certain fixed parameters and complete control over others, emphasizing the need for careful consideration.